lander2k2/bind-dns/README.md

 Use packer and terraform to deploy a pair of Bind DNS servers in an AWS VPC to resolve DNS name for K8s API server (or whatever you wish).

+## Prerequisites
+* a pair of elastic network interfaces in AWS with static private IPs

 ## Usage

 1. Clone this repo.